macloo/github-howto-and-github-desktop/git_branches/README.md

 For example, now that you have *merged* FOOBAR into your *master* branch, you should not make changes to FOOBAR in the other branch.

 A *merge conflict* occurs when you try to merge and you’re not merely adding new stuff to *master*.
 As an example, imagine you wrote some new text into *master*:FOOBAR, and then you changed to the other branch and wrote some other text in that branch’s FOOBAR.
+The following images show you how to *resolve the merge conflict* using the GitHub Desktop app and Atom.

 <img src="../images/merge_conflict1.png" alt="Merge conflict alert" width=446>

-*You try to merge, but there is a conflict.*
+*Above: You try to merge, but there is a conflict.
+Click the button at the bottom of the dialog above.*

 <img src="../images/merge_conflict2.png" alt="Merge conflict alert" width=496>

+*Above: You need to open the file in Atom, or your default editor.
+Click the menu that says “Open in Atom” and select default editor.*

 <img src="../images/merge_conflict3.png" alt="Merge conflict alert" width=499>

+*Above: This is git’s attempt to merge two conflicting files.
+Lines 1, 3, and 7 are inserted by git to indicate the file's contents in the two versions.
+Delete those three lines, edit as needed, and save the file.*

 <img src="../images/merge_conflict4.png" alt="Merge conflict alert" width=495>

+*Above: Everything’s fine.
+Just click the button.*

 Branches are a standard part of